marcelovca90-unifei/anti-spam-weka-gui/README.md

 Project of my master's degree in Computer Science ("Study and Research in Anti-Spam Systems").

+For instructions on how to clone, build and run the code, please refer to the ["How To"](https://github.com/marcelovca90/anti-spam-weka/blob/master/HOW-TO.md).

 - - - -

 Machine learning library: